✓ Updated June 2026

-First Apartment Checklist: Everything Your Dorm Provided That You Now Need to Buy
+First Apartment Checklist: What You Need to Buy

 This checklist focuses specifically on what changes: the things your dorm provided that you now need to supply yourself.
 It’s not an exhaustive “everything you need in an apartment” list.
 It’s a targeted gap-filling guide for students making the transition.